Maine

 Edward A. Hodsdon was convicted of assault with intent to rape after being identified by the victim.
 Maine Governor Payne pardoned Hodsdon in 1952 after another man, Edward Kennison, confessed that he had committed the assault.
 (Not Guilty) (Dredmund) [10/05]

-Oxford County, ME Francis M. Carroll Oct 13, 1937 (South Paris)
+Oxford County, ME Dwyer & Carroll Oct 13, 1937 (South Paris)

-Carroll, a deputy sheriff in Oxford County, was convicted in 1938 of the murder of Dr. James G. Littlefield.
-Littlefield and his wife disappeared from their home in South Paris on Oct.
+Francis M. Carroll, a deputy sheriff in Oxford County, was convicted in 1938 of the murder of Dr. James G. Littlefield.
+Littlefield and his wife, Lydia, disappeared from their home in South Paris on Oct.
 13, 1937.
 On Oct.
-16, Paul Nathaniel (Buddy) Dwyer, 18, also from South Paris, was found sleeping in the couple’s car by police in North Arlington, NJ.
+16, Paul Nathaniel (Buddy) Dwyer, 18, also from South Paris, was found sleeping in the couple's car by police in North Arlington, NJ.
 The bodies of the dead couple were found in the trunk.
 Dwyer confessed to killing the couple and was extradited to Maine the next day.
-He was placed in the custody of Francis Carroll, the father of Dwyer’s former girlfriend, Barbara (Babs) Carroll.
+He was placed in the custody of Francis Carroll, the father of Dwyer's former girlfriend, Barbara (Babs) Carroll.
 On Dec 2, Dwyer pleaded guilty to the murder of Dr. Littlefield and was sentenced to life in prison.

 Within months, Dwyer accused Deputy Carroll of having killed Dr. Littlefield to prevent him from disclosing that the deputy had engaged in incest with his daughter, Babs.
 Babs allegedly acknowledged that she engaged in sexual activity with her father on several occasions beginning when she was eleven years old.
-Carroll was soon convicted of the murder of Dr. Littlefield, primarily because of Dwyer’s testimony.
-Carroll and Dwyer could not both be guilty of murder under the conflicting prosecution theories on which their convictions rested, but both were imprisoned until 1950, when Carroll’s conviction was vacated.
+Carroll was soon convicted of the murder of Dr. Littlefield, primarily because of Dwyer's testimony.
+Carroll and Dwyer could not both be guilty of murder under the conflicting prosecution theories on which their convictions rested, but both were imprisoned until 1950, when Carroll's conviction was vacated.
 In vacating the conviction, a Superior Court judge declared that the prosecutor in the case “deliberately, purposely, and intentionally . . . practiced fraud and deception on the court and jury.”
-(NL)

 Sagadahoc County, ME Dennis Dechaine July 7, 1988 (Bowdoin)

-Dechaine was convicted of the abduction, sexual torture, and murder of 12-year-old Sarah Cherry.
+Dennis Dechaine was convicted of the abduction, sexual torture, and murder of 12-year-old Sarah Cherry.
 The book Human Sacrifice by James P. Moore, a former ATF agent-in-charge for Maine and New Hampshire, contends that the evidence shows that Dechaine could not have committed the crime.

 Dechaine's pickup truck was found parked 450 feet from Cherry's body.
 Rope from the truck apparently had been used to bind the girl.
 Dechaine's bandana had gagged her.
 In addition, two documents bearing Dechaine's name had been discovered in the driveway of the house where Cherry was babysitting before she was killed.